 It’s not just about the money.
 Lack of clarity on who should look after children, funeral wishes and distribution of cherished possessions can all gnaw away at your wellbeing.

 You can even bring clarity about who makes decisions about your own care and money if you become too unwell in the future.
 Powers of Attorney should be considered before they are needed, not when they are needed.

 The Financial Wellbeing Book

-The five factors of financial wellbeing are taken from this superb book by author, Chris Budd, who is also founder of the Initiative for Financial Wellbeing.
+The five elements of financial wellbeing above are taken from this superb book by author, Chris Budd, who is also founder of the Initiative for Financial Wellbeing.

 You can find out more about the book and buy a copy here.

 In doing so, you will be helping others find wellbeing in difficult times.
 Proceeds from the book are donated to the Penny Brohn UK charity, which helps people with cancer find balance in their lives.